univention/office365/doc/README-CI.md

 ## Decision making

+During the creation of this continuous integration process, a number of decisions have been made, as follows:

 ### Should `repo_admin` and `build-package-ng` run in individual stages?

+The `repo_admin` and `build-package-ng`  are run in different stages.
+The pros and cons of this decision are:

 :heavy_check_mark: Pro:

-- resembles the manual workflow.
+- Resembles the manual workflow.
-- shortens the log for each command.
+- Shortens the log for each command.
 - Either of these steps could fail.
 It is easier to see which one.
-- do one thing and do it right.
+- Do one thing and do it right.
-- allows manual restarts of individual steps.
+- Allows manual restarts of individual steps.

 :x: Contra:

-- the pipeline gets longer
+- The pipeline gets longer
-- we see no use in it for possible future developments, that jobs could run in parallel in the staging or deploy stage.
+- We see no use in it for possible future developments, that jobs could run in parallel in the staging or deploy stage.